 September 1: My new passport arrived.
 I signed up for a Global Online Enrollment System (GOES) account and completed my Global Entry application.
 The application included general information including passport and drivers license numbers, as well as ten years of work history and previous addresses.
 It also requires a $100 payment that you can make via credit card online.

 September 7: My conditional approval for Global Entry was received.
 The conditional approval letter contained what would be my Known Traveler Number if I was approved.
-I was unable to obtain workable interview date at that time.
+I was unable to obtain a workable interview date at that time.
 When I attempted to change my GOES password on my phone, I was locked out of my account.

 September 8: It took just shy of five hours to contact GOES customer support via phone to get a new password.
 After logging back into my account, I scheduled an appointment for February at an undesired location to be in compliance with the 30 day requirement for setting your appointment.
 (You’re required to schedule an appointment for your interview within 30 days of approval, but your appointment can be months later.)
 I also printed out my letter of conditional approval.

 September 12: With passport, conditional letter of approval and driver’s license in hand, I attempted to drop in the Global Entry office at the Atlanta airport for an interview.
 (I was traveling for work and purposefully booked a flight with extra time in the morning just in case this took a while.)
 I was told that they do take walk-ins, but they couldn’t guarantee how long it might be.
 They took my passport and I signed in on a clip board.
 I waited approximately five minutes in empty lobby (one person walked in for their scheduled interview while I waited) and was called into the back for my interview.
-I answered a few basic questions like my address, birthday and why I wanted Global Entry.
+I answered a few basic questions about things like my address, birthday and why I wanted Global Entry.
 My fingerprints were digitally scanned, my photo was taken and I was told that I’d have my approval notification in a few days.
 The agent also talked about about how Global Entry worked and showed me a Global Entry kiosk.
 My passport was handed back to me along with a booklet about Global Entry.
 An email notifying me of my approval was in my inbox less than 15 minutes later.

 September 13: I updated all frequent flyer programs with my Known Traveler Number.